colingm/slack-social-network/README.md

-# electron-react-boilerplate
+# Slack Social Network

-### A Boilerplate for Scalable Cross-Platform Desktop Apps
+### An Electron app to visualize social networks in a Slack team

 <br/>